We are a leading healthcare campus encompassing all fields of health: from healthcare and research to teaching and management.

-The Surgical Block, opened in September 2016, represents a technological and quality breakthrough for patients, focusing on reducing surgery and postoperative care times, and for professionals, incorporating new surgical techniques and making their work more accurate.
+The Surgical Block, opened in September 2016, represents a technological and quality breakthrough for both patients, focusing on reducing surgery and postoperative care times and for professionals, incorporating new surgical techniques and making their work more precise.
 In addition, the Surgical Block has a clear orientation towards sustainability and energy efficiency.
-The new facilities, the leading technology and the change of management through processes allow new surgical techniques to be carried out, improving patient safety and security as well as the work of professionals.
+The new facilities, the leading technology and the change of management through processes allow new surgical techniques to be carried out, improving patient security and the work of professionals.

-The design of operating theatres is optimised in space and time.
-Among other improvements, we can configure the operating room according to the type of surgery and in a few seconds it adjusts to the predetermined position.
-All the necessary devices and connection points hang from the ceiling through an electronic tower system, and make the space more accessible and easier to prepare for the next operation.
-At the same time, it allows more sustainable energy management.
+The design of operating rooms is optimised in space and time.
+Among other improvements, we can configure the operating room according to the type of surgery.
+In just a few seconds, it adjusts to the predetermined position.
+All the necessary devices and connection points hang from the ceiling through an electronic tower system, making the space more accessible and easier to prepare for the next operation.
+At the same time, it allows for a more sustainable energy management.

-The General Hospital’s Surgical Block works with a total of 700 professionals, with the aim of maintaining and improving the figure of almost 8,000 operations a year in this field alone.
+The General Hospital Surgical Block has a total of 700 professionals, with the aim of maintaining and improving the figure of almost 8,000 operations a year in this field alone.

-Aside from operating theatres, the Block includes two rooms for patient care before and after undergoing surgery.
-The Pre- and Post-Anaesthetic Recovery Unit (URPA) aims to optimise the use of the operating theatre, since patients used to go to sleep and wake up in the operating room.
-In addition, anaesthesiology and nursing staff work in the URPA, and the Unit is clearly orientated to better and more secure patient care.
+Aside from operating rooms, the Block includes two rooms for patient care before and after undergoing surgery.
+The Pre- and Post-Anaesthetic Recovery Unit (URPA) aims to optimise the use of the operating theatre, since previously patients would go to sleep and wake up in the operating room.
+In addition, anaesthesia and nursing staff work in the URPA, and the Unit is clearly orientated to better and safer patient care.

-The General Hospital’s new Surgical Block, as well as its organisational management, has been developed with the participation of a multidisciplinary team made up of professionals from all fields.
-It is an example of participation and teamwork, in which thoughts and ideas have been collected to develop healthcare projects focused on innovation and the improvement of clinical management.
-The new Surgical Block required an investment of €21 million in construction and €16 million more in equipment.
+The new General Hospital Surgical Block, as well as its organisational management, has been developed with the participation of a multidisciplinary team made up of professionals from all fields.
+It is an example of participation and teamwork, in which voices have been collected to develop healthcare projects focused on innovation and the improvement of clinical management.
+This project required an investment of €21 million in construction and €16 million more in equipment.